ga-wdi-exercises/checkpoint-04/README.md

 Your answer:
 ```
 An 'entity relationship diagram' is a document used to plan how data will be stored in an application.
 They are used to understand and track what information is needed/used in different contexts and how information ought to be grouped.
+They are most commonly a visual representation of tables in boxes with columns listed as attributes and lines drawn between to indicate relationships between tables.
+The lines will end with symbols that indicate the nature of the relationship.

 class Person
 has_many: pets